-With the abuses of power by King George III still fresh on their minds, the founders' fear was that if they did not limit the new Federal Government it could easily become an oppressive monster.
+With the abuses of power by King George III still fresh on their minds, the founders' fear was, if they did not limit the new Federal Government, it could easily become an oppressive monster.

 The Bill of Rights were essentially restrictive clauses to prevent the Federal Government from ruling through mandates!

 Tyrants usually want temporary emergency powers to do some good, but use it to permanently rule as dictators.